richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 contributions to make R packages easy to be checked by Travis.

 We already know your build will pass, as you've already checked the build in RStudio or used `devtools::check()`.
+Would the build not pass, you will see the same output as given by 'devtools::check()' and nothing more.

-The new information is at the bottom:
+If the build passes, there will be some new information is at the bottom:

 ![The first Travis build has extra information](TravisFirstBuildBottom.png)